 The young woman explained.
 ‘My grandmother once told me this story, and from that time on I have always tried to pass along its message to those I love and those who are in need of encouragement.
 In all my years of attending socials and dinners, I always remember that when the dishes of the main course were being cleared, someone would inevitably lean over and say, ‘Keep your fork.’
 It was my favorite part because I knew that something better was coming … like velvety chocolate cake or deep-dish apple pie.
 Something wonderful, and with substance!’

 So, I just want people to see me there in that casket with a fork in my hand and I want them to wonder ‘What’s with the fork?’
 Then I want you to tell them: ‘Keep your fork … the best is yet to come!’

-The Pastor’s eyes welled up with tears of joy as he hugged the young woman good-bye.
-He knew this would be one of the last times he would see her before her death.
-But he also knew that the young woman had a better grasp of heaven than he did.
-She had a better grasp of what heaven would be like than many people twice her age, with twice as much experience and knowledge.
-She KNEW that something better was coming.
+Their eyes welled up with tears of joy as they hugged the young woman good-bye.
+Everyone knew this would be one of the last times they would see her before her death.
+They sensed she KNEW that something better was coming.

 At the funeral people were walking by the young woman’s casket and they saw the cloak she was wearing and the fork placed in her right hand.
-Over and over, the Pastor heard the question, ‘What’s with the fork?’
-And over and over, he smiled.
+Over and over, the question was heard, ‘What’s with the fork?’
+And over and over, they smiled.